 Take the Grand Loop Route east past Tower Roosevelt to reach the Lamar Valley from Mammoth Hot Springs, then continue on the Northeast Entrance road.
 Enter the park through the Northeast Entrance and drive west from Cooke City and Silver Gate.

 Yellowstone’s Upper Geyser Basin contains the park’s highest concentration of hydrothermal phenomena and has long been a popular destination for park visitors.
-The historic Old Faithful Inn, along with Old Faithful Lodge and other antique structures, is one of the country’s major national park lodges.
+The historic Old Faithful Inn, Old Faithful Lodge, and other antique structures are one of the country’s major national park lodges.

 The Old Faithful Visitor Education Center was opened in 2010 by Yellowstone Park officials.
-The building allows park visitors to learn more about Old Faithful’s geology, hydrothermal qualities, and scientific investigation, as well as other hydrothermal sites in the park.
+The building allows park visitors to learn more about Old Faithful’s geology, hydrothermal qualities, scientific investigation, and other hydrothermal sites in the park.

 Following the 1983 Borah Peak earthquake, such intervals were less predictable, while comprehensive measurements taken since 2000 found that most eruptions occurred every 60 to 110 minutes on average, with the average being around 90 minutes.

-Naturalists at Yellowstone National Park have discovered, however, that the geyser’s eruption can only be forecast properly from one event to the next.
+However, naturalists at Yellowstone National Park have discovered that the geyser’s eruption can only be forecast properly from one event to the next.
 The duration of the previous eruption determines when the next eruption will occur: the longer the previous eruption, the greater the interval between eruptions.

-9 hotels and lodges are managed by concessionaires, with a total of 2,238 hotel rooms and cabins available.
-They are also in charge of gas stations, stores, and the majority of campgrounds.
+Nine hotels and lodges are managed by concessionaires, with 2,238 hotel rooms and cabins available.
+They are also in charge of gas stations, stores, and most campgrounds.
 The National Park Service employs another 800 people on a permanent or seasonal basis.

-There are 310 miles of asphalt roads throughout the park, which may be reached via five separate entrances.
-Although there is no public transit within the park, various tour firms can provide guided motorised transportation.
-Concessionaires run guided snowmobile and snow coach tours in the winter, although their numbers and access are limited by National Park Service limits.
+Concessionaires run guided snowmobile and snow coach tours in the winter, although National Park Service limits limit their numbers and access.
 During the summer, the Old Faithful, Canyon, and Mammoth Hot Springs portions of the park are extremely busy.
-Long delays can be caused by traffic congestion caused by road construction or by people watching wildlife.
+Long delays can be caused by traffic congestion caused by road construction or people watching wildlife.

 Final Note